The Screvi Features You Should Be Using in 2026

 Two things make it stick: you can highlight as you read, and every article comes with an AI summary so you can get the gist before you commit, or refresh it after.

-Newsletters don't belong in the inbox where they go to die.
-Screvi gives you a unique @in.screvi.com address.
+Newsletters get buried in your email.
+Screvi gives you a unique @in.screvi.com address instead.
 Subscribe with it, and every issue lands in your library as a clean, readable article instead of cluttering your email.

 Tracking pixels and unsubscribe footers get stripped out, the sender is detected automatically, and the full text is searchable, highlightable, and taggable like anything else you save.

 Build your own reading feed instead of chasing links.
-Screvi's Explore page comes with curated RSS sources, and you can paste in any feed URL to follow the writers and sites you care about.
+Paste in any RSS feed URL and Screvi follows the writers and sites you care about for you.

 New posts show up alongside the rest of your reading, ready to save, summarize, and highlight.